- City Departments

 Absentee Voting Information

-Contact the City Clerk’s office for deadlines pertaining to hospitalized voters and sequestered jurors.
+- Contact the City Clerk’s office for deadlines pertaining to indefinitely confined, military (not on active duty away) and hospitalized voters, as well as sequestered jurors.

 Absentee Ballot Requests made by Snowbirds and Voters Temporarily Away